 An unsupportive environment can lead to greater dependence on others, missing out on valued activities, and even safety concerns.
 OTs are experts at not only analyzing the fit between a person and their environment, but also generating solutions for current or potential problems.
 They have extensive training in a wide variety of health conditions and understand how the design of an environment can impact someone’s independence in daily tasks at any age or ability level.

-OT’s Roles + Practice Settings
+OT’s Roles + Practice Areas

 There are several different avenues an occupational therapist can take to help clients modify their homes.
 None of these areas of practice are better than another.
 They are just different by the typical interventions provided and the focus area chosen while helping a client.